 - Discuss the story of the children of Israel worshiping the golden calf as found in Exodus 32.
 They were quick to worship something else.
 How are we in danger of idolatry?
 Do we sometimes make the mistake of returning home from church only to worship something else or worse, do it while we are at church?

 - Discuss the scripture in D&C 59:5.
 How do we worship the Lord with all our hearts, might, mind, and strength?
 What does that mean?
-Discuss each thing (heart, mind, etc) and how we give our all to the Lord through proper worship.
+Discuss each thing (heart, mind, etc.) and how we give our all to the Lord through proper worship.

 - Discuss ways we can teach reverence at home first so there is reverence as part of worship later.
 How can we give ourselves reverence reminders?
 How would increased reverence improve your life as well as your worship?

 - Take time to discuss meditation and its value in worship.
-President David O. McKay sated, "Meditation is a form of prayer...
+President David O. McKay stated, "Meditation is a form of prayer...
 Meditation is one of the most secret, most sacred doors through which we pass into the presence of the Lord."
-You can site the example of Jesus Christ going into the wilderness for 40 days after he was baptized or one of the other examples President McKay states.
+You can site the example of Jesus Christ going into the wilderness for 40 days he was baptized or one of the other examples President McKay states.
 Check out this Mormon Channel episode to further understand meditation (You can find the book they mention, Christ-Centered Mediation here).